 - Build long-term customer relationships

-- Boost brand image and loyalty
+- Boost brand image and customer loyalty

 - Find more opportunities for repeat sales